metindikbas/simple-file-upload-app/README.md

 # Simple File Upload Application

-Angular 11 and .NET 5 powered file upload web application
+Angular 11 and .NET 5 powered file upload web application.

+Backend API is running with In-Memory database.
+It can be changed easily by changing appsettings file.

 ## Installation